COMP2150-24s1/level-design-assessment-XelaRonnoc/README.md

 ### 1.2.
 Drama

 The intensity curve begins low in section one before increasing into the second section of the map as complex platforming and combat mechanics are combined.
-The curve continues to increase as the player progresses through section 2.
+The curve continues to build as the player progresses through section 2.
 Once the player obtains the section 2 key the intensity shifts down significantly into a space of calm where the player can reassess the situation before continuing.
-Section 3 picks the intensity back up by increasing the number of environmental hazards, making the platforming more claustrophobic, forcing higher precision and increasing the number of enemies.
-The intensity once again ebbs after the player retrieves the section 3 key and rises back up to section 2 to complete the final enemy gauntlet before the finish.
-This final gauntlet now open to the play represents the peak of intensity within this level. forcing a relatively low health player to combat a mixed array of enemies in a small area whilst platforming across.
-If the player makes it through or clears this area the intensity drops significantly and the player is able to calmly approach the finish and win the level.
+Section 3 picks the intensity back up, increasing the number of environmental hazards, making the platforming more claustrophobic, forcing higher precision, and increasing the number of enemies.
+The intensity ebbs after the player retrieves the section 3 key and returns to section 2.
+The final gauntlet is now open to the player representing the peak of intensity within this level. it forces a potentially low health player to combat a mixed array of enemies in a small area whilst platforming.
+When the player passes this encounter the intensity drops significantly and the player is able to calmly approach the finish and win the level.

 #### Only One Accessible Health Before Final Encounter